azuredevcollege/trainingdays/day7/challenges/challenge-1.md

 ## Establish access to the cluster

 Now it's time to access our cluster.
-To authenticate us against the cluster kubernetes uses client certificates and access tokens.
+To authenticate us against the cluster Kubernetes uses client certificates and access tokens.
 To obtain these access credentials for our newly created cluster we use the `az aks get-credentials` command: